-I. Introduction: (Archdiocese of Miami Department of Schools (ADOM)) (ADOM reference)

-An interesting and challenging experience awaits you as a student or parent of the school.
+I. Introduction: (Archdiocese of Miami (ADOM) Department of Schools) (ADOM reference) An interesting and challenging experience awaits you as a student or parent of the school.
 To answer some of your questions concerning the school's policies, the school has prepared this Parent-Student Handbook.
 Please read it thoroughly and retain it for future reference.
 The policies stated in this handbook are only guidelines and are subject to change at the sole discretion of the school, as are all other policies, procedures, or programs of the school.
-From time to time, you may receive updated information concerning changes in policy.
+You may receive updated information concerning changes in policy from time to time.
 However, the school has the right to add, delete or revise any school policy or procedure with or without notice.
 This handbook is not a contract, express or implied, and none of the policies or provisions should be construed as such.
 If you have any questions about the school's policies, please ask the principal for assistance.

-- II.
-Mission Statement: ACCHS, a college-preparatory institution, educates in a Christ-centered environment, forming students to reach their intellectual, physical, social and spiritual potential.
-We cultivate in our students a foundation of truth, goodness and self-discipline, preparing them to be contributing members of the Church and society. - III.
-Vision: ACCHS will provide an outstanding Catholic, college-preparatory education for a diverse student body which is characterized by academic excellence and family spirit.
+II.
+Mission Statement: Carroll High, a college-preparatory institution, educates in a Christ-centered environment, forming students to reach their intellectual, physical, social and spiritual potential.
+We cultivate in our students a foundation of truth, goodness and self-discipline, preparing them to be contributing members of the Church and society.

+III.
+Vision: Carroll High will provide an outstanding Catholic, college-preparatory education for a diverse student body which is characterized by academic excellence, Christ-Centered environment and family spirit.